tronprotocol/tronbox/README.md

 ```
 $ tronbox(development)>
 ```
 The name in the parentheses of the prompt `tronbox(development)>` is the network that is currently connected to.
-For details, see [Interact](https://developers.tron.network/reference/interact-with-a-contract).<br>
+For details, see [Interact with a Contract](https://developers.tron.network/reference/interact-with-a-contract).<br>
 <br>
 ## Development
 To dive deeper into advanced topics of the TronBox project lifecycle, please see the [Official TronBox Documentation](https://developers.tron.network/reference/what-is-tronbox) for guides, tips, and examples.